mjclemente/mjclemente.github.io/_posts/2018-07-15-create-docker-nodes-on-digitalocean-with-shell-script.md

 This is the first post in a series about setting up and deploying Docker Swarm for production.
 We'll lay the foundation for future work by using a simple shell script to set up our servers on DigitalOcean.
 <!--more-->

+___

+**Update - 03/04/2019**: I've written an updated version of this post: [Scripting Docker Host Creation on DigitalOcean without Docker Machine](/2019/03/04/script-docker-host-creation-digitalocean-doctl.html).
+Instead of using Docker Machine, it uses DigitalOcean's CLI tool, `doctl`, to create the Droplets.

+___

 As this ended up being a rather long post, here's a table of contents for easier navigation.
 * TOC
 {:toc}